How Long Do Traffic Tickets Stay on Your Record in Florida?

 Nolle Prosequi: The prosecution filed a formal notice that they would not be moving forward with the case.

 The most effective strategy isn't about cleaning up your record later; it's about preventing the conviction from ever hitting your record in the first place.
-A proactive approach is your best defense.

 Since getting a conviction removed is so rare, your best course of action is to understand how to challenge the citation from the start.
 To learn more about what that involves, you can explore the different factors that influence the chances of getting a speeding ticket dismissed in our detailed guide.